klei1984/max/defects.md

 26. **[Fixed]** The sound manager implements a method (cseg01:000DE1AE) to read meta data from audio files.
 If the audio file is not a RIFF WAVE file the method leaks its locally opened file handle.
 As all audio files in M.A.X. are RIFF WAVE format this is a latent defect only.

-27. Unit names are typically constructed as follows Mark [version number] Type [Count].
+27. **[Fixed]** Unit names are typically constructed as follows Mark [version number] Type [Count].
 The unit counter is stored by the game on a byte.
 In long games it is easy to have 300+ roads in which case the counter overflows.
 To fix this limitation the save file format version needs to be updated.

-28. The game stores gold reserves for upgrades as a signed 16 bit word.
+28. **[Fixed]** The game stores gold reserves for upgrades as a signed 16 bit word.
 Having a gold reserve of 32767+ does not crash the game, but it becomes impossible to purchase upgrades and it is also impossible to recover from this state via normal means.
 To fix this limitation the save file format version needs to be updated.

-29. The game tracks team casualties.
-These counters are stored as 8 bit words and could overflow in very long games.
-Interestingly fighters and infiltrators have the highest death rates.
+29. **[Fixed]** The game tracks team casualties.
+These counters are stored as 16 bit words and could overflow in very long games.
 To fix this limitation the save file format version needs to be updated.

 30. **[Fixed]** The game implements lookup tables that map unit operating states to unit type and state specific sound effects.
 The size of lookup tables are dynamic.
 The first byte in the table defines the number of entries that follows.
 The default or common table, called UnitInfo_SfxDefaultUnit by the reimplementation, defines that the table has 20 entries even though there are only 18 entries provided in the table.
 There are 18 state specific sound effect types in total so it makes no sense to have tables bigger than that size.
 The sound manager searches in these tables and the method responsible to play sound effects (cseg01:000DD5C0) implements a for-loop to find the sound effect type specific sound effect in the lookup tables stopping the search as soon as a match is found.
 Due to this implementation it is guaranteed that a match will be found before the loop would do out of bounds access that may or may not lead to actual memory corruption or other issues.
 Proposed defect fix, use a standard vector instead of memory mapped rodata.